stitchdata/docs/_integration-schemas/zendesk/ticket_audits.md

           # END FROM
               - name: "rel"
                 type: "string"
                 description: "The type of relation that created the event.
-For example: For an event submitted through a Zendesk widget, this field would have a value of `zendesk_widget`."
+For example: For an event submitted through a {{ integration.display_name }} widget, this field would have a value of `zendesk_widget`."

   # END VIA